umbraco/UmbracoDocs/14/umbraco-cms/reference/security/serverside-sanitizing.md

 # Sanitizing the Rich Text Editor

-The rich text editor is sanitized on the frontend by default, however, you may want to do this serverside as well.
+The Rich Text Editor is sanitized on the frontend by default, however, you may want to do this serverside as well.
 The libraries that are out there tend to have very strict, and therefore, problematic dependencies, so we'll leave it up to you how you want to sanitize the HTML.

 ## Implementing your own IHtmlSanitizer